optimalstrategy/packetc/README.md

   a: uint32, b: int32, c: uint8, d: uint8
 }
 # Structs are composed of named and strongly typed fields.
-# The type of a field may be either one of the built-in types, a struct, or an enum.
+ComplexType: struct {
     # Array types are declared with a "[]" suffix.
-ComplexType: struct {
+    # The type of a field may be either one of the built-in types,
+    names: string[],
+    # a struct,
+    positions: Position[],
+    # or an enum.
     flag: Flag,
-    positions: Position[],
-    names: string[],
     values: Value[]
 }